thulubbs23-cpu/MIS-311/README.md

 **Insight 2:**
 <img width="1048" height="501" alt="image" src="https://github.com/user-attachments/assets/14751ad5-7657-46f2-afd8-97e5a9d89c63" />

 Some countries show **very low or negative disposable margins**, meaning living costs can consume most of the average monthly income and create affordability pressure.
-For example, the **Canada and United States has a negative disposable margin (-607.1 and −102.83)**, while **Germany (1211.16)** and **France (1022.58)** have much higher margins, indicating stronger affordability.
+For example, the **Canada and  the United States has a negative disposable margins (-607.1 and −102.83)**, while **Germany (1211.16)** and **France (1022.58)** have much higher margins, indicating stronger affordability.
 This suggests that living standards should be assessed using income-minus-cost measures rather than cost-of-living values alone when making location and budgeting decisions.

 ## Tools Used
 - Microsoft Excel